movementlabsxyz/MIP/MD/md-3/asychronous-upgrades-problem.md

 # Asynchronous Upgrades, Fork Creation, and Fork Stake Problems
 The _Asynchronous Upgrades Problem_ is an issue with the current implementation of MCR that arises when a partition of the network upgrades to a new version of the protocol while another partition remains on the old version.
 This can lead to failure to agree upon the current block height and currently would require the deployment of a new settlement contract to resolve.

 This state of MCR can arise in other contexts than upgrades.
-The use of the upgrade scenario is merely illustrative and used for naming.
+The use of the upgrade scenario is merely illustrative.

 It is resolvable by allowing network forks in a partial synchronous manner.
 However, this leads to a series of questions of when rewards and penalties should be applied to commitments on these forks.
-These questions are the crux of the Fork Creation and Fork Stake Problem.
+These questions are the crux of the [Fork Creation Problem](#fork-creation-problem) and [Fork Stake Problem](#fork-stake-problem).

 The conclusion drawn from the Fork Creation Problem is that penalties for creating a new fork cannot be implemented synchronously with the block commitments constituting that fork as well.